-- Almond bark – This is another great option for melting chocolate if you’re looking for a substitute for white chocolate.
+- Almond bark – This is another great option if you’re looking for a substitute for white chocolate.
 You will chop the bark and then proceed to melt.

-- High quality chocolate (such as Ghirardelli or Bakers) – This chocolate you will chop and then proceed to melt.
+- High quality chocolate (such as Ghirardelli or Bakers) – Just simply chop it and then proceed to melt.

 - Couverture chocolate – This is a little fancier chocolate with a high percentage of cocoa butter.
-This chocolate you will chop and then proceed to melt.
+You will chop and then proceed to melt it.

 - Chocolate chips – If you’re desperate, you can use chocolate chips, but you wont get as smooth of a finish (if you’re using the chocolate for dipping strawberries or truffles), especially with white chocolate chips.

 - Place the chocolate in a microwave safe bowl.